 The employer agrees to provide a vision benefit to eligible employees and dependents.
 The employer contribution rates for the vision benefit shall be included in the Consolidated Benefits Allowance as specified in Section A.1. of this article.
-The Basic vision benefit provided by the State shall have an employee co-payment of \$10 for the comprehensive annual eye examination and \$25 for frames and lenses.
-Nothing in this section would preclude the State from offering an enhanced benefit that would be in favor of the employee.
-Notice would be provided and the union would have a right to meet and confer.
+The vision benefit provided by the State shall have an employee co-payment of \$10 for the comprehensive annual eye examination and \$25 for materials.